PDC-support/benchmarks-procurement/README.md

-# Benchmarks for PDC procurement
+# Benchmark suite for PDC procurement

 This repository contains information about the benchmark suite used in the procurement process for a new PDC system in 2020-2021.